terryc129/wp-calypso/client/layout/guided-tours/docs/TUTORIAL.md

 With that in mind, we can come up with the following steps:

+> Somewhere in this section, whether before or after the list, I'd make it clear that we're intentionally adding a lot of point for the sake of illustration, and that a better UX is generally one that minimizes interaction redundancy.
+What I mean by that is that, with most tours, developers should prefer an initial step that is ready for action: instead of asking for the user's time, directly point to the element(s) of interest; instead of adding a useless Next element, prefer a Continue step ready to react to the user's trigger (which is a confirmation of their interest to take the tour).

 1. Ask the user whether they want to learn how to preview their site.
 2. Point to the site preview and tell the user to click their site's title so that the preview opens.
 3. When the preview is showing, explain that this is the site preview.